Pharmac HIV treatment change should give patients more privacy

 "We expect to see tangible improvements for people living with cancer across Aotearoa as a result of recent announcements," agency chief executive Dr Diana Sarfati said.

-Pharmac came under fire earlier this year after reports many people were missing out on many potentially life-saving treatments.
+Pharmac came under fire earlier this year after reports many people were missing out on potentially life-saving treatments.

 Researchers identified numerous cases where drugs funded in Australia were not being funded in New Zealand.